 Which is Better?
 Full Spectrum CBD or Broad Spectrum CBD?

 Full Spectrum CBD offers the full benefits of the hemp plant the way nature intended!
+Full spectrum is typically higher in the cannabinoid THC which can help people feel sleepy or mitigate pain.
 That’s why we choose to carry Full Spectrum CBD products at Aunt Bonnie’s.
-The versatility and positive effects of Full Spectrum CBD are the perfect options for the widest range of people.

 How Do I Know Which Dose of Full Spectrum CBD is Right for me?